WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 ## <a name="charting-with-plotly-net">Charting with Plotly.NET</a>

 On my search for a plotting library, that actually allows subplots (which `XPlot.Plotly` doesn't) I stumbled upon `Plotly.NET`.
-It started out (as many great sciency F# libraries) at the institute for [Computational Systems Biology - CSB Kaiserslautern](https://github.com/CSBiology) but was moved to the [offical Plotly organization](https://github.com/plotly/Plotly.NET) some time ago.
+It started out (as many great science-y F# libraries) at the institute for [Computational Systems Biology - CSB Kaiserslautern](https://github.com/CSBiology) but was moved to the [official Plotly organization](https://github.com/plotly/Plotly.NET) some time ago.
 The current "approved" version is still in alpha but in general it feels much more mature than that.

 I often use plots for looking at how the values within a dataset are distributed.
 Just to get a general feel, you know?
 Let's say we roll a "random" die in .NET and want to see how many ones and twos and threes and fours and sixes we have rolled.
 I'd usually go and look at a histogram for that.
 In `Plotly.NET`, that's pretty easy to do.